hgcummings/floorcade/README.md

 Events will be sent to the game on stdin as follows...

-Each event consists of five low-ascii characters followed by a newline (i.e. exactly six bytes).
+Each event consists of five low-ascii characters followed by a newline, i.e. exactly six bytes.
 When implementing a game, this allows you to read each event as a line, or a fixed number of bytes, or whatever's easiest in your programming language of choice.
+(Note: in languages with event-based stream consumption, multiple lines may be buffered into a single event, so you may recieve 6n bytes at a time rather than always exactly 6.
+Be sure to process all of them.)

 The first byte indicates the event type: `S` for system events and `P` for player events.